geavenx/CTF-Writeups/THM-Overpass.md

 By looking at login.js, we notice that every time the value of the *admin* credential are correct, a *SessionToken* cookie is created.

 ## Exploitation
 Now, we can try to manipulate that if statement by creating a fake SessionToken cookie to login the admin section.
-In order to create the cookie, you need to open the developer tools of your browser on Firefox its `F12` key, now you click on cookies and in the `+` at the corner, rename the cookie to `SessionToken` and path to root `/`.
+In order to create the cookie, you have to open the developer tools of your browser on Firefox its `F12` key, now you click on cookies and in the `+` at the corner, rename the cookie to `SessionToken` and path to root `/`.
 Now I refresh the page and got into the /admin section, and there it is, a RSA key.

 ### RSA key